AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 5: Prefer `auto` to explicit type declarations

-- Using `auto`-typed variables
+- Using `auto`
+    - *is the best choice to directly hold closures*
+    - *is the only choice for functions that need return type deduction*
     - *avoids uninitialized variables*
-    - *avoids verbose variable declarations*
-    - *the ability to directly hold closures*
     - *avoids type shortcuts*
     - *avoids unintentional type mismatches*
+    - *avoids verbose variable declarations and facilitates API reformatting*
 - `auto`-typed variables are subject to the pitfalls described in Items 2 and 6.

 Ah, the simple joy of